 7. Open the windows.

 If it’s not stinking hot, I love summer because I can open the windows and air out the house.
 Indoor air quality is always much worse than outdoor air quality (which you can try to improve with these tips), so opening the windows is the best way to combat that!
 While we’re on the topic of windows, replacing windows and doors can help you retain both warm and cool air, depending on the season, therefore allowing you to cut down on your heating and air-con usage.
+Plus, if your window is perhaps broken or unusable, you’ll need to look into a window repair service to fix this for you.
+New windows and doors will not only have the inside of your home looking and feeling nicer, it will also improve the exterior and improve its curb appeal.
 If you do end up looking at new front doors austin based company Graceland Windows have a pretty good selection in my opinion.

 8. Re-think your laundry routine.